-Now, if you find yourself inclined to tread the path that Christine Williams took, you can rest assured that your strategy will help you reach positive results not only in the long term but also in the short term.
+Now, if you find yourself inclined to tread the path that Christine Williams took, your strategy will help you reach positive results not only in the long term but also in the short term.

 You have to be honest with yourself in regards to what you can afford.
 This case may mean compromising on some of the things that you want to ensure you don’t end up paying a bigger deposit.

 Co-Founder of Small is the New Big and real estate advisor Ian Ugarte believes that the focus on buying large houses is the problem.